 The most common complaints about traditional impressions are:

-- They’re time-consuming to take – For most dental professionals, traditional impressions can take up to 15 minutes of chair time per patient—and that’s only if all goes according to plan.
+- They’re time-consuming to take – Some patients may want to know how long dental impressions take: For most dental professionals, traditional dental impressions can take up to 15 minutes of chair time per patient—and that’s only if all goes according to plan.
 When first impressions don’t turn out, they may need to be taken several times over until an accurate mold has been retrieved.

 - They’re time-consuming to ship – Not only can impression appointments absorb a lot of valuable time, but so can the shipping process.
 Traditional impressions must be mailed to the dental lab, which typically takes several business days.
 After that, laboratory workflows often take several more weeks, which means your patient will have to wait that much longer to receive proper prosthetic dental care.